-A plan of study is a semester-by-semester plan detailing the courses needed to meet all program requirements by the student's graduation deadline (hopefully within four years).
+A plan of study is a semester-by-semester plan detailing the courses needed to meet all program requirements by the student's graduation deadline (ideally within four years).
 This plan of study will be collaboratively developed by the student and advisor during the first semester in the program and updated every semester.
-If students follow the plan of study, they will graduate from college on time, as long as they maintain a satisfactory GPA (2.5 or better) and do not drop or withdraw from classes.
+If students follow the plan of study, they will graduate from college on time, as long as they maintain a satisfactory GPA (2.5 or better for PUBH majors, 3.0 or better for HSML majors) and do not drop or withdraw from classes.